Development of common approaches to involvement youth into science and technical sphere

 Ulvinen, V.-M., Vaara, H., & Kaleva, S. (2021).
 Report on the best STE(A)M practices in Finland and in Oulu region.
 University of Oulu Study Materials Series E18.
 Oulu, Finland: University of Oulu.
 JULTIKA University of Oulu repository. http://jultika.oulu.fi/Record/isbn978-952-62-2992-8.

 BeTech!
-Research posters presented at NFSUN 2021 & article published in NFSUN21 Proceedings
+Research posters presented at NFSUN 2021 & articles published in NFSUN21 Proceedings

 Two BeTech!
 Research posters were presented at NFSUN 2021 conference.
-The articles, posters and NFSUN21 Proceedings can be downloaded below.
+The posters and articles in NFSUN21 Proceedings can be downloaded below.

 The NFSUN conference 2021 was virtual due to the Covid-19 situation and hosted by VIA University College in Aarhus, Denmark on June 1.–2.
 2021.

-Mona Kvivesen & Päivi Tomperi (2021) Students’ attitudes towards science in North Calotte
+Mona Kvivesen & Päivi Tomperi (2021) poster Students’ attitudes towards science in North Calotte

-Päivi Tomperi & Mona Kvivesen (2021) In-service and preservice teachers’ conceptions of nature of science
+Päivi Tomperi & Mona Kvivesen (2021) poster In-service and preservice teachers’ conceptions of nature of science

 BeTech! project article published 16.11.2020 in Journal of Education and Training Studies